TheCaduceus/Microsoft-E5-Auto-Renewal/README.md

 ## ❓ How to use?
 **By following the steps given below, you can use the public instance without deploying your own server or requiring any setup.**

-> [!WARNING]
+> [!IMPORTANT]
+> * The generation of new refresh tokens using the public instance's default authorization client is now disabled.
+> * Old refresh tokens will continue to work until they are invalidated 90 days from the date of their issue.
-> Refresh tokens issued by the public instance's default authorization client will be invalidated by 04/03/2024.
-Please make sure to use your own authorization client details with the public instance to generate refresh tokens for your accounts.
+> * It is now mandatory to use your own authorization client with the public instance to maximize the probability of renewing your subscription.
+> * Below is the comprehensive guide on how to use your own authorization client with the public instance.

 * Acquire your client ID and secret as given [here](#variables).
   * Redirect URL should be: